rodrigo-orlandini/codepix-nest/README.md

 # CodePix - Backend 🏦

 A bank integration with central bank to allow usage of pix keys.
+It is available as a RESTful API and connects to central bank with gRPC and Kafka.

 ### Techonolgies